 The Institute for Justice: A History of Protecting Private Property

 The Institute for Justice litigates in support of constitutionally protected individual rights, including the right to own private property free from unconstitutional governmental interference.
 The Institute for Justice has come to the defense of Americans nationwide to fight civil forfeiture, including the owners of the Motel Caswell in Massachusetts, the owners of Schott’s Market in Michigan, and the owner of a truck seized in Texas.
-In 2010, IJ published the landmark report on civil forfeiture, Policing for Profit.
+In 2015, IJ published the second edition of its landmark report on civil forfeiture, Policing for Profit.

 The Litigation Team

-The challenge to Philadelphia’s civil-forfeiture program is led by Institute for Justice Attorney Darpana Sheth, who works on IJ’s Civil Forfeiture Initiative and who litigates property rights and economic liberty cases nationwide.
-Working alongside Ms. Sheth is Institute for Justice Senior Attorney Scott Bullock, who leads the Institute’s Civil Forfeiture Initiative, and Institute Attorney Robert Frommer.
+The challenge to Philadelphia’s civil-forfeiture program is led by Institute for Justice Senior Attorney Darpana Sheth, who works on IJ’s Civil Forfeiture Initiative and who litigates property rights and economic liberty cases nationwide.
+Working alongside Ms. Sheth is IJ Senior Attorney Robert Frommer and Attorneys Dan Alban, Milad Emam and Robert Peccola.
 David Rudovsky, a founding partner of the Philadelphia law firm Kairys, Rudovsky, Messing & Feinberg, will ably serve as local counsel.

 The Institute for Justice: 20 Years of Protecting Economic Liberty

 The Institute for Justice is the national law firm for liberty.
 IJ is a public-interest law firm that advances a rule of law under which individuals can control their destinies as free and responsible members of society.
 Through litigation, communication, outreach and strategic research, IJ secures protection for individual liberty and extends the benefits of freedom to those whose full enjoyment is denied by the government.